openscopeproject/InteractiveHtmlBom/README.md

 ### BOM mouse actions

-You can pan the pcb drawings using left mouse button, zoom using mouse wheel and reset view by right click.
+You can pan the pcb drawings by dragging with left mouse button, zoom using mouse wheel and reset view by right click.

+Left click on a component drawing will highlight corresponding component group, unless it is currently filtered out by filter or reference lookup fields.
+If there are multiple components under mouse cursor, subsequent clicks will cycle through possible interpretations.

 ### BOM keyboard shortcuts